RynLyna/Pearl-Harbor/README.md

 ![do_not_download_like_this](./misc/Tutorials/how_to_download/Step_4_how_not_to_download.png)

 ### So to download the bot file appropriately, here's how you do:
 - Left click on the bot file you like.
-(For example: I'm using "Ganku_Corrupted-Touch.gbot" as an example)
+(I'm using "Ganku_Corrupted-Touch.gbot" as an example)
 ![ganku_bot_clicked](./misc/Tutorials/how_to_download/Step_1_download.png)

 - It should show like this as you left-clicked.
 Now click on the "Raw" button